Aleena-05/ML-project/README.md

-# ML-Internship project with dataset
+# ML-Internship project
-Youtube Ad-view prediction
+Youtube Ad-view prediction using different algorithms and evaluating the best among them.